-- 1. Ball F6 is V{IO} on S29GL064A (model R5). - 2.
-Ball C4 is NC on S29GL032A and S29GL016A. - 3.
-Ball D3 is NC on S29GL016A.
+- 1. Ball F6 is V{IO} on S29GL064A (models R5). - 2.
+Ball C4 is NC on S29GL032A.

 Special Package Handling Instructions

 Special handling is required for Flash Memory products in molded packages (TSOP and BGA).
 The package and/or data integrity may be compromised if the package body is exposed to temperatures above 150°C for prolonged periods of time.